nicslabdev/BehaviorallyGroundedAgent-BasedBenignTrafficGenerationwithLLMVariability/appendix.md

 {"type":"hack_wifi","delay":10}
 ```

-The examples above are invalid, respectively, because they omit a required
-field for the selected action type (url), violate the allowed range for delay,
-or use an action type not contained in the permitted enum.
+The examples above are invalid, respectively, because they omit a required field for the selected action type (url), violate the allowed range for delay, or use an action type not contained in the permitted enum.

 ### Validation and fallback policy.
-Planner outputs are parsed and validated
-against Listing 1 before execution.
-If validation fails, the agent performs up
-to Rretry re-queries using the same prompt template and the current interac-
-tion context.
-If all retries fail, the agent executes a predefined safe fallback
-action drawn from an allow listed set (e.g., opening a benign landing page
-or issuing a generic non-sensitive query).
-In all cases, the raw model output,
+Planner outputs are parsed and validated against Listing 1 before execution.
+If validation fails, the agent performs up to Rretry re-queries using the same prompt template and the current interaction context.
+If all retries fail, the agent executes a predefined safe fallback action drawn from an allow listed set (e.g., opening a benign landing page or issuing a generic non-sensitive query).
-the validation error (when applicable), the selected fallback, and the promp-
-t/template identifier are logged to the run manifest to preserve provenance
-and to enable post-hoc auditing.
+In all cases, the raw model output, the validation error (when applicable), the selected fallback, and the prompt/template identifier are logged to the run manifest to preserve provenance and to enable post-hoc auditing.

-Related agentic LLM frameworks in other safety-critical settings employ
-explicit quality-assurance loops to iteratively verify and correct structured
-outputs; in our case, this role is covered by bounded re-query attempts plus
-a deterministic safe fallback [22].
+Related agentic LLM frameworks in other safety-critical settings employ explicit quality-assurance loops to iteratively verify and correct structured outputs; in our case, this role is covered by bounded re-query attempts plus a deterministic safe fallback [22].

 ### Decoding configuration and versioned prompts.
-To support procedural reproducibility, each run records (i) the exact model identifier, (ii) decoding
-parameters, and (iii) the version identifiers of the prompt template and ac-
-tion schema.
-The listing below illustrates a minimal configuration record in YAML
+To support procedural reproducibility, each run records (i) the exact model identifier, (ii) decoding parameters, and (iii) the version identifiers of the prompt template and action schema.
+The listing below illustrates a minimal configuration record in YAML form.
-form.

 ```json
 Example: